abdelp/my-own-linter/README.md

 ### Example

-You can run the file scripts/create_repos.sh in order to create local repos to test the linter
+You can run the file scripts/create_repos.sh in order to create local repos to test the linter and test with the rspec

     $ chmod 755 scripts/create_repos.sh